 WARNING.
 20+ coronavirus scams to watch out for and how to protect yourself

 The coronavirus pandemic has often brought out the very best in people and society – but upsettingly, it's also brought criminals and lowlifes out of the shadows to prey on our pockets.
-Action Fraud has reported that £2 million has already been lost to coronavirus-related scams since early February.
+Action Fraud has reported that £4.6 million has already been lost to coronavirus-related scams since lockdown started.

-As the UK health crisis looks set to continue, and sadly may get worse, there are horrid criminals looking to exploit financial and health concerns by asking for money for fake services upfront, collecting personal information or bank details, or offering temptingly high returns on made-up investments or pension transfers.
+As the UK health crisis looks set to continue for some time, there are horrid criminals looking to exploit financial and health concerns by asking for money for fake services upfront, collecting personal information or bank details, or offering temptingly high returns on made-up investments or pension transfers.

-To help you stay safe, we've top tips to protect yourself from scams (lower down this page), but first we've a rundown of some of the most vile and convincing ones to watch out for, including awful scams involving Martin, text message scams, email scams, online shopping scams, door-to-door scams, telephone scams and other financial scams to avoid.
+To help you stay safe, we're sharing our top tips to protect yourself from scams (lower down this page), but first we've a rundown of some of the most vile and convincing ones to watch out for, including awful scams involving Martin, text message scams, email scams, online shopping scams, door-to-door scams, telephone scams and other financial scams to avoid.
 We've also included a new warning about scammers pretending to be from the Government's NHS Test and Trace service.

 20+ scams to watch out for right now